chocolateflight/chocolateflight/README.md

 👋 Hi, welcome to my profile!
 My name is Marc

+⌨️ Learning new skills for the future: I'm currently learning Full-Stack Web Development

 🎓 Studying for a Bachelor's of Science in Business Administration (graduating 2023)

-💻 Currently working in Social Media & Marketing

-⌨️ Learning new skills: I'm currently learning Front-End Development
+💻 Social Media and Marketing Intern with several years of professional experience in Private Banking with a strong focus on personal advisory services and communication

 💡 Great interest in digitalization, communication, and innovation